 Injections done for the purpose of pain relief are known as nerve blocks, although the procedure itself and their type vary by the region involved.
 Some types of pain relief injections are:

 Also referred to as a regional nerve blockade, it involves injecting an anesthetic directly onto a nerve or the general area where the nerve is located.
 The anesthetic can last for hours, days or even weeks depending on the purpose of the injection.
 For example, a nerve block can be used to relieve pain for a few hours while the patient is being prepared for surgery.

-The procedure involves introducing a combination of several medications including a local anesthetic, epinephrine, a steroid and an opioid is also often included.
+The procedure involves introducing a combination of several medications including a local anesthetic, epinephrine, steroid, and an opioid is also often included.
 The anesthetic is responsible for reducing the nerve’s action epinephrine constricts blood vessels around the area in order to delay the diffusion of the anesthetic, while the steroid reduces inflammation.
 Opioids are painkillers and may sometimes not be used because the anesthesia can be enough.

 This procedure is usually done in an outpatient facility especially when it involves an external region.
 However, sometimes it can involve a delicate body organ, in which case the procedure may be done with the guidance of an X-ray or ultrasound machine.

 Whereas nerve blocks can be used for pain relief in any part of the body region sympathetic nerve blocks target the spine.
 This type of pain relief injections can be used for:

 - excessive sweating

 - pain due to spasms in blood vessels